hiqdev/composer-config-plugin/README.md

 ### Refreshing config

 Plugin hangs on composer `POST_AUTOLOAD_DUMP` event.
-I.e. on `install`, `update` and `dump-autoload` commands.
+I.e. composer runs this plugin on `install`, `update` and `dump-autoload` commands.

-So configs are just ready to use after packages installation or updating.
-And to reassemble configs manually run:
+As the result configs are just ready to use after packages installation or updating.
+To reassemble configs manually run:

 ```sh
 composer dump-autoload